practicalli/spacemacs/docs/why-spacemacs/states.md

 # Editor states - Evil or Holy

+Multi-modal editing simplifies keybindings for everything, keeping your hands centered on the keyboard and increasing your productivity.
+Multi-modal approach minimizing the need for  key chords that are slower and a common source of repetitive strain e.g. `C-c C-x M-j`

 When installing Spacemacs you have the choice of editor styles

 | Editing style                                         | Description                                                                                |